Academic Calendar - 2025

 Students who are required to repeat an Engineering course must repeat all components of that course.
 No special permissions will be granted enabling the student to retain laboratory, assignment or test marks from prior years.
 Previously completed assignments and laboratories cannot be resubmitted for grading by the student in subsequent years.

-A student registered in the Faculty Engineering who has failed a first-term half course (September to December) may not repeat the course in the second term (January to April) of the same academic year.
+A student registered in the Faculty Engineering who has failed a Fall term half course (September to December) may not repeat the course in the Winter term (January to April) of the same academic year.

 Withdrawal for Unsatisfactory Standing